Some info has been automatically translated. Show original language

 Armorique Regional Natural Park leads inland from the dramatic shores of western Brittany, with trails through spectacular ranges like the Black Mountains, offering views across the region, into the ancient forest at Huelgoat.
 Neolithic standing stones around Carnac are reminders of the people who lived in the area thousands of years ago.
 Brittany is peppered with historic towns and villages to explore, from the regional Breton capital of Rennes, a university city with timber-framed structures and a sumptuous parliament building, to the historic medieval walled city of Vitré with its ruined castle.

-Top things to do in Brittany
+What are the top things to do in Brittany?

 Saint-Malo